 After graduation, if your post-completion OPT has been approved and your EAD issued, you may not re-enter the U.S. unless you have evidence of employment.
 You should carry the following documents with you:

-- I-20 signed for travel by an international student adviser within the last 6 months
+- I-20 signed for travel by an international student advisor within the last 6 months

 - EAD card